 adjustments, a percentage of the remaining credit balance is

-returned to the RIT scholarship account according to the following formula, where A=scholarship amount; B=scholarship plus student payments; c=percent returned to scholarship program;
+returned to the RIT scholarship account according to the following formula, where A=scholarship amount; B=scholarship plus student payments; C=percent returned to scholarship program; D=remaining credit balance, and E=amount returned to scholarship program.

 Financial Aid Programs